floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 ## The Illusive Man

-Mass Effect 2, despite the praise I've heaped on it thus far, has a few eye roll moments, and
+Despite the praise I've heaped on it thus far, Mass Effect 2 has a few eye roll moments, and the Illusive Man is one of them.
+He is quintessential "bad" guy, Bond villian fare.
+He's still a fine character by all means, he just felt so one dimensional and phoned in.
+Even down to the name - "The Illusive Man."